weaversa/cryptol-course/labs/Salsa20/Salsa20.md

 ### Examples

-Example input-ouput pairs are provided.
+Example input-output pairs are provided.
 Cryptol can make use of these to provide evidence that quarterround was implemented correctly.
 Here we create a property that will verify whether quarterround works correctly on the provided example pairs.